jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 2.7 PCI Driven PCI Data Cycle (DMA)

 This section relates to direct memory access (DMA) against onboard AmigaPCI address spaces.
 The memory space PCI command is the only PCI command allowed.
 Other PCI commands are not supported.
 When a PCI device requests the bus, the bus arbiter will grant access to the bus, as described in section [2.5 Bus Mastering](#2.5-bus-mastering).
 The Amiga system being addressed must assert _DEVSEL in response to a PCI DMA cycle.
 This allows the target AmigaPCI device to properly signal the initating device.
-The Local PCI Bridge must leave the AD bus in a high impedence state unless it is actively driving the bus with data from the AmigaPCI during a DMA cycle.
+Unless actively driving signals in response to data from the AmigaPCI, the AD bus, _TRDY, _DEVSEL must be held in a high impedence state during DMA cycles.

 The Local PCI Bridge will assert TT0 and TT1, as required, in response to a normal or burst transfer request from the PCI initiating device.
 The assertion of transfer type (TT0 and TT1) is determined by whether _FRAME is held asserted for more than a single PCI clock cycle.
 If _FRAME is negated on the first rising PCI clock edge after the address phase, this is a normal cycle.
 If _FRAME is held asserted on the first rising PCI clock edge after the address phase, this is a burst cycle.